Daniel P. Franke, Ph.D.

 GRANTS, AWARDS, and FELLOWSHIPS

-2014 Selected participant, NEH Workshop on Digital Methods for Military History
+Selected participant, NEH Workshop on Digital Methods for Military History.
+2014

-2014 U. S. Army Achievement Medal for Civilian Service, USMA.
+Army Achievement Medal for Civilian Service, USMA.
+2014

 Volumes and Monographs

 Prowess, Piety, and Public Order in Medieval Society: Studies in Honor of Richard W. Kaeuper.
 Edited by Daniel P. Franke and Craig M. Nakashian.
 Under contract with Brill.
-Due in print, 2016.
+Forthcoming, 2017. ~A series of essays from leading medieval historians in honor of Professor Kaeuper’s contributions to medieval studies.

 “The Capture of Tifford.”
 In The Battle of Crécy: A Casebook.
 Edited by Michael Livingston and Kelly DeVries.
-Liverpool: Liverpool University Press, 2015, forthcoming.
+Liverpool: Liverpool University Press, 2015.
+Pp. 106-107.

 “The Crusades and Medieval Anti-Judaism: Cause or Consequence?”
-In Seven Myths of the Crusades, ed.
-Alfred Andrea and Andrew Holt.
+In Seven Myths of the Crusades.
+Edited by Alfred Andrea and Andrew Holt.
 Cambridge: Hackett Publishing, 2015.
-Forthcoming.
+Pp. 48-69.

 The Oxford Encyclopedia of Medieval Warfare and Military Technology.
 Edited by Clifford J. Rogers.
 New York and Oxford: Oxford University Press, 2010.
 Contributed the following articles: “Battle of Sarmin, 1115”; “Crusades: Narrative (1180-1245)”; “Crusades: Settlement”; “France: Historiography (1328-1483)”; “Germany: Historiography (911-1024)”; “Germany: Narrative (911-1024)”; “Germany: Sources (911-1024)”; “Henry I, King of the East Franks.”